chimi1208/GettingAndCleaningData/CodeBook.md

 Analysis Process and Rationale:
 1. Read in and understand the data
 Data set was divided into test and train datasets.
-The files are as below (note the test dataset has the same files with less observations 2,947-test vs. 7,352-train):
+The 12 files are as below (note the test dataset has the same files with less observations 2,947-test vs. 7,352-train):
+ "train/Inertial Signals/body_acc_x_train.txt"
+ "train/Inertial Signals/body_acc_y_train.txt"
- "train/Inertial Signals/body_acc_x_train.txt"  "train/Inertial Signals/body_acc_y_train.txt"  "train/Inertial Signals/body_acc_z_train.txt"
+ "train/Inertial Signals/body_acc_z_train.txt"
+ "train/Inertial Signals/body_gyro_x_train.txt"
+ "train/Inertial Signals/body_gyro_y_train.txt"
- "train/Inertial Signals/body_gyro_x_train.txt" "train/Inertial Signals/body_gyro_y_train.txt" "train/Inertial Signals/body_gyro_z_train.txt"
+ "train/Inertial Signals/body_gyro_z_train.txt"
+ "train/Inertial Signals/total_acc_x_train.txt"
+ "train/Inertial Signals/total_acc_y_train.txt"
- "train/Inertial Signals/total_acc_x_train.txt" "train/Inertial Signals/total_acc_y_train.txt" "train/Inertial Signals/total_acc_z_train.txt"
+ "train/Inertial Signals/total_acc_z_train.txt"
+ "train/subject_train.txt"
+ "train/X_train.txt"
- "train/subject_train.txt"                      "train/X_train.txt"                            "train/y_train.txt"
+ "train/y_train.txt"

-For purposes of this analysis the only files consdered were:
+Per the Readme provided by UCI HAR these were the relevant files are below.
+For purposes of this analysis, these are the only files considered:
 1. "train/subject_train.txt": subjects
 2. "train/X_train.txt": Data Set
 3. "train/y_train.txt" Data labels

-Per the Readme provided by UCI HAR these were the relevant files.

-Theese data and the other provided datasets were read into tables for assessment to understand how they related to each other:
+These datsets and the other provided datasets were read into tables for assessment to understand how they related to each other:
 Subject files contained the subjects for each dataset The test data contained 2,947 obervations across 561 variables The training dataset contained 7,352 across 561 variables.